malvikasharan/APRICOT/README.md

 `````
 The [Docker image for APRICOT](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) will be available soon.

+The shell script to install and run the analysis in a streamlined manner is provided with the package ([see here](https://github.com/malvikasharan/APRICOT/blob/master/system_test.sh)).

 ##Working example

 The repository contains a shell script `run_example.sh`, which can be used for the demonstration of APRICOT based analysis.
 You can find the tutorial that discusses each module in detail. [ [Tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md) ]